dooley1001/ChessGame-in-JavaFx/README.md

 # ChessGame-in-JavaFx

-A GUI chess game made in JAVA using JAVAFX
+A Simple GUI chess game made in JAVA using JAVAFX

-dooley1001